menpo/website/content/pages/installation/osx/novice.md

-Title: Linux Novice Installation
+Title: OS X Novice Installation
-url: installation/linux/novice.html
+url: installation/osx/novice.html
-save_as: installation/linux/novice.html
+save_as: installation/osx/novice.html

 In these instructions we aim to make it very simple to install Menpo.
 If anything is *at all* unclear, please let us know on the